 I realised instantly the place I needed to be was directly across the river at the Erne Hospital.

 Minutes later, at the hospital car park, I noticed police officers desperately clearing a corner site in the parking area.
-An army helicopter descended into the space just yards from where I was standing.
-I remembered to switch on my tape recorder to grab some atmospheric sound.
+An Army helicopter descended into the space just yards from where I was standing.
+I switched on my tape recorder to grab some atmospheric sound.

 Within seconds, I heard the sound of wheels rumbling across tarmac and turned to see nursing staff rushing from the hospital building with a stretcher on wheels.